 Newborns up to three months sleep approximately 18 hours a day.
 This means that this will be the time where you sleep less ーand not because you are staying out late!
 The good news is that between four and six months of age, most babies are capable of sleeping “through the night”, which generally means up to 8 to 12 full hours.
-This is great news for you, because you will be able to sleep more and feel well rested in the morning.
+That’s when you will be able to sleep more and feel well-rested in the morning.

-- Then, try to beat him to the punch.
-If he wakes at 12 and 4 AM, go in and wake him at 11:45 and 3:45 AM and do whatever you normally do.
+- For one week, keep track of the times your baby wakes up each night.
+Then, try to beat them to the punch.
+If they wake at 12 and 4 AM, go in and wake them at 11:45 and 3:45 AM and continue doing what you normally do.

 - This method is great for babies that tend to have predictable waking times during the night.

 - As parents, you will feel more in control, since you are in charge of when your baby wakes up.